Adam-family Methods for Nonsmooth Optimization with Convergence Guarantees: Introduction

-In training nonsmooth neural networks, one of the major challenges lies in how to compute the stochastic subgradient for the loss functions.
+In training nonsmooth neural networks, one of the major challenges lies in how to differentiate their loss functions.
+These functions are typically formulated as compositions of elementary blocks that may not be smooth.
 To address this issue, automatic differentiation (AD) algorithms have been widely adopted in various well-known machine learning packages, such as PyTorch, TensorFlow, JAX, MindSpore, and PaddlePaddle.
 Based on the chain rule, the AD algorithms can efficiently compute the gradients for those functions expressed through the composition of elementary differentiable blocks.
 However, as the chain rule fails for Clarke subdifferential, when we differentiate a neural network built from nonsmooth blocks by those AD algorithms, the results may not be contained in the Clarke subdifferential of its loss function.
 As pointed out in \citet{bolte2021conservative}, most of the existing works ignore this issue.
 They use AD algorithms in training nonsmooth neural networks, but assume differentiability or weak convexity for the objective functions in their theoretical analysis to bypass these theoretical issues arising from the application of AD algorithms.
 Based on the chain rule for directional derivatives, some existing works \citep{barton2018computationally} propose specifically designed forward mode AD algorithms for evaluating the elements in lexicographic subdifferential \citep{nesterov2005lexicographic}, which is contained in the Clarke subdifferential.
 However, as described in \citet{bolte2021nonsmooth}, these approaches have expensive computational costs and require significant modifications to the algorithms in existing machine learning packages, and hence are less applicable to practical scenarios.

 To understand how AD algorithms differentiate the loss functions of nonsmooth neural networks, \citet{bolte2021conservative} introduces the concept of the {\it conservative field} as a generalization of Clarke subdifferential for its corresponding {\it potential functions}.
 The class of potential functions includes semi-algebraic functions, semi-analytic functions, and functions whose graphs are definable in some $o$-minimal structures, hence covering the objective functions in a wide range of real-world applications \citep{davis2020stochastic,bolte2021conservative}.
 The conservative field preserves the validity of the chain rule for nonsmooth functions, explaining the results generated by AD algorithms from various popular numerical libraries such as PyTorch, TensorFlow, JAX, etc. Based on the concept of conservative field, we can characterize the stationarity and design algorithms for the unconstrained nonsmooth optimization, especially when the objective function is differentiated by AD algorithms.
 Interested readers can refer \citet{bolte2021conservative} for more detailed properties of the conservative field.